AshyPC/Replant/README.md

 on the newness, utterly ridiculous counter-proposals such as selling the building and switching to house-churches will become viable - and more so than the current plans.

-DAD Barry's statement was heard and then the point was ignored by the meeting, whhich proceeded with an incremental rather than a radical all-new approach.
+DAD Barry's statement was heard and then the point was ignored by the meeting, which proceeded with an incremental rather than a radical all-new approach.

 Specific proposals
 ==================